ramonsierrarey/TFM/README.md

 # Data acquisition
-We get two types of sources to begin the process: esternal and internal data:
+We get two types of sources to begin the process: external and internal data:
 * _external data_:We receive the data.
 There are two files: "Datos_CP.xlsx" (all spanish zip code and size of the homefurnishing market) and "Sales_per_point.csv"  (an theorical exercise of differente shops and sales per zip code).

 * _internal data_: we generate the data.Method used: Web Scraping.
 We have used **Beautifulsoup4** library to scrape and create a data base.